 3.2.
 Composition of the fractions on pigments and total phenolic compounds

-The overall concentration of the fractions obtained was slightly higher in N. gaditana than T. chuii (Figure 1), specially in the first fractions where the non-polar compounds are mainly extracted, and are most abundant in N. gaditana (García-Romeral et al., 2017; www.seaweed.es).
-In the same way, the concentration of the studied compounds is also higher in N. gaditana (Figure 2).
-The fractioning was also more effective, since the technique is able to separate one fraction pure in lipophilic carotenoids from the rest, obtaining an extract with an orange colour (Figure 1b).
-Probably, longer time of extraction provide higher abundance in the first fraction, optimizing the purification.
+The overall concentration of the fractions obtained was slightly higher in N. gaditana than T. chuii (Figure 1), in the first fractions, where the non-polar compounds are mainly extracted, and are most abundant of N. gaditana (García-Romeral et al., 2017; www.seaweed.es).
+The fractioning was also more effective, since the technique was able to separate one fraction pure in lipophilic carotenoids from the rest, obtaining an extract with an orange colour (Figure 1b).
 On the contrary, the fractioning of T. chuii is less efficient, showing a mixture of both pigments in all fractions, as can be seen in figure 1b.
 The incorporation of co-solvent generates extracts with richer composition in other components decreasing its selectivity, being the fraction of 5% (N. gaditana) and 20% (T. chuii) the most complex ones.
-From this fraction on, the proportion of compounds decreases progressively, and only traces are obtained at 100% ethanol, so the raw material can be considered depleted at the end of the extraction.
-The compounds recovered in N. gaditana in each fraction fits with those collected in figure A, but is not the case of T. chuii.
-It should be kept in mind that these microalgae are very rich in other non-polar compounds (PUFAs, TAG) that can be also extracted in the first fraction (Sánchez-Camargo et al., 2018).
-It is noticeable that N. gaditana responds efficiently to the extraction using supercritical techniques despite its rough structure, considering that unlike T. chuii it has not been pretreated, and even somewhat better results are obtained.
+The enhanced recovery when using a low percentage of co-solvent agrees with other authors observed in the extraction of astaxanthin from H. pluvialis, obtaining the 82% of recovery using scCO2 + 13% ethanol (Reyes et al. 2014) due to the increase in its solubility.
+From this fraction on, the proportion of the studied compounds decreases progressively, and only traces are obtained at 100% ethanol, so the raw material can be considered depleted of those compounds at the end of the extraction.
+The compounds recovered in N. gaditana in each fraction fits with the data collected in figure 1A, but is not the case of T. chuii.
+It should be kept in mind that these microalgae are very rich in other non-polar compounds (PUFAs, TAG) that can be also extracted in the first fractions (Sánchez-Camargo et al., 2018).
+It is noticeable that N. gaditana responds efficiently to the extraction using supercritical techniques despite its rough structure, considering that unlike T. chuii, it has not been pretreated, and even somewhat better results are obtained, so the algaen layer did not hindered the extraction process using scCO2